 "Just like someone can make a snap judgment in the first few seconds of meeting you, they can also make a snap judgment of who you are in the first glance at your branding, so it should be on target," Marc says.

-Your goal should be combining your professional persona with the sensibilities of your industry and/or prospective employers.
+Your goal should be combining your professional persona with the sensibilities of your industry and/or prospective employers to form an identifiable personal brand.

 "You have to feel comfortable about what your brand shows the world, so it should fit who you are and who you want to be," he continues.
 "For instance, you wouldn’t want a funky, wacky personal brand if you’re trying to further your career in a conservative white-shoe law firm."